openstack/horizon/doc/source/topics/testing.rst

 * Catches *many* bugs that unit and functional tests will not.
 * Doesn't rely on assumptions about the inputs and outputs.
 * Will warn you when changes in external components break your code.
+* Will take screenshot of the current page on test fail for easy debug

 Cons:

 * Difficult and time-consuming to create a repeatable test environment.
 * Did I mention that setting it up is a pain?

+Screenshot directory could be set through horizon.conf file, default value:
+ "./integration_tests_screenshots"

 So what should I write?
 -----------------------